Annis Gardner Whiting Capital Advisors LLC Invests $53,000 in FedEx Co. (NYSE:FDX)

-Annis Gardner Whiting Capital Advisors LLC bought a new position in shares of FedEx Co.
-(NYSE:FDX – Free Report) during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund bought 199 shares of the shipping service provider’s stock, valued at approximately $53,000.
+Annis Gardner Whiting Capital Advisors LLC acquired a new position in shares of FedEx Co.
+(NYSE:FDX – Free Report) during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm acquired 199 shares of the shipping service provider’s stock, valued at approximately $53,000.

-A number of other hedge funds and other institutional investors have also modified their holdings of FDX.
-RB Capital Management LLC increased its position in shares of FedEx by 3.3% during the first quarter.
-RB Capital Management LLC now owns 1,951 shares of the shipping service provider’s stock worth $451,000 after acquiring an additional 63 shares during the last quarter.
-AMI Investment Management Inc. grew its stake in FedEx by 43.9% in the first quarter.
-AMI Investment Management Inc. now owns 15,385 shares of the shipping service provider’s stock worth $3,560,000 after purchasing an additional 4,693 shares in the last quarter.
-Moors & Cabot Inc. grew its stake in FedEx by 101.5% in the first quarter.
-Moors & Cabot Inc. now owns 4,274 shares of the shipping service provider’s stock worth $989,000 after purchasing an additional 2,153 shares in the last quarter.
-Baird Financial Group Inc. grew its stake in FedEx by 7.8% in the first quarter.
-Baird Financial Group Inc. now owns 148,735 shares of the shipping service provider’s stock worth $34,408,000 after purchasing an additional 10,731 shares in the last quarter.
-Finally, Loomis Sayles & Co.
-L P grew its stake in FedEx by 553.3% in the first quarter.
-Loomis Sayles & Co.
-L P now owns 392 shares of the shipping service provider’s stock worth $91,000 after purchasing an additional 332 shares in the last quarter.
-73.61% of the stock is owned by hedge funds and other institutional investors.
+Several other hedge funds have also made changes to their positions in the business.
+Archer Investment Corp boosted its holdings in shares of FedEx by 0.7% during the second quarter.
+Archer Investment Corp now owns 5,417 shares of the shipping service provider’s stock worth $1,343,000 after purchasing an additional 38 shares during the last quarter.
+Massachusetts Wealth Management raised its position in FedEx by 2.9% in the second quarter.
+Massachusetts Wealth Management now owns 1,405 shares of the shipping service provider’s stock valued at $348,000 after purchasing an additional 40 shares during the period.
+Camarda Financial Advisors LLC raised its position in FedEx by 0.6% in the second quarter.
+Camarda Financial Advisors LLC now owns 6,419 shares of the shipping service provider’s stock valued at $1,591,000 after purchasing an additional 40 shares during the period.
+M&R Capital Management Inc. raised its position in FedEx by 0.3% in the third quarter.
+M&R Capital Management Inc. now owns 16,192 shares of the shipping service provider’s stock valued at $4,289,000 after purchasing an additional 41 shares during the period.
+Finally, Family Legacy Inc. raised its position in FedEx by 3.2% in the third quarter.
+Family Legacy Inc. now owns 1,439 shares of the shipping service provider’s stock valued at $381,000 after purchasing an additional 45 shares during the period.
+Institutional investors and hedge funds own 73.61% of the company’s stock.

 FedEx Announces Dividend

-The business also recently disclosed a quarterly dividend, which was paid on Tuesday, January 2nd.
-Stockholders of record on Monday, December 11th were given a dividend of $1.26 per share.
+The firm also recently disclosed a quarterly dividend, which was paid on Tuesday, January 2nd.
+Investors of record on Monday, December 11th were issued a $1.26 dividend.
+This represents a $5.04 dividend on an annualized basis and a yield of 2.08%.
 The ex-dividend date of this dividend was Friday, December 8th.
-This represents a $5.04 dividend on an annualized basis and a dividend yield of 2.08%.
-FedEx’s dividend payout ratio (DPR) is presently 29.86%.
+FedEx’s dividend payout ratio (DPR) is 29.86%.

-A number of research firms recently commented on FDX.
-Stephens decreased their price target on FedEx from $330.00 to $320.00 and set an “overweight” rating for the company in a research note on Wednesday, December 20th.
-Stifel Nicolaus lifted their price target on FedEx from $282.00 to $305.00 and gave the stock a “buy” rating in a research note on Wednesday, January 10th.
-Melius upgraded FedEx from a “hold” rating to a “buy” rating in a research note on Monday, January 8th.
-Bank Of America (Bofa) upped their target price on FedEx from $330.00 to $334.00 in a report on Wednesday, December 20th.
-Finally, JPMorgan Chase & Co. lowered their target price on FedEx from $322.00 to $305.00 and set a “neutral” rating for the company in a report on Wednesday, December 20th.
-Six analysts have rated the stock with a hold rating, nineteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, FedEx currently has a consensus rating of “Moderate Buy” and an average price target of $289.93.
+Several research firms have commented on FDX.
+Stephens cut their price objective on FedEx from $330.00 to $320.00 and set an “overweight” rating on the stock in a research report on Wednesday, December 20th.
+StockNews.com raised FedEx from a “buy” rating to a “strong-buy” rating in a research report on Saturday, February 3rd.
+Melius raised FedEx from a “hold” rating to a “buy” rating in a research report on Monday, January 8th.
+Raymond James dropped their target price on FedEx from $279.00 to $275.00 and set an “outperform” rating on the stock in a research report on Wednesday, December 20th.
+Finally, Barclays dropped their target price on FedEx from $330.00 to $310.00 and set an “overweight” rating on the stock in a research report on Wednesday, December 20th.
+Six investment analysts have rated the stock with a hold rating, nineteen have assigned a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat.com, the company presently has an average rating of “Moderate Buy” and a consensus price target of $289.93.

 FedEx Profile